tresinformal/drakkar/faq.md

  * see the bigger picture of the code and the team.

 You know what to do :+1:

+## What is the 4x4 rule?

+The 4x4 rule is the following rule:

+If at 4 subsequent meetings, there were less than 4 other team members, Richel leaves.

+The goal of the rule is to determine when the team has gotten awkwardly small and should be dissolved.
+Of course, someone else can take over the lead, but this has never happened until now (see e.g. [the informalr team](https://github.com/informalr)).

 ## How do I leave the team?